 We recommend having this 'fifth' wall tested by a professional, or you could also purchase a do-it-yourself test kit from the hardware store, which will require you to send the samples to a registered lab.
 If you go the DIY test route, make sure to use the appropriate safety gear, such as gloves, a ventilator or dusk mask, and eye protection.

-If your ceiling tests positive, you should have a professional licensed in asbestos abatement to remove the texture, or you could ask them to cover the entire ceiling with paneling, drywall or plaster.
+If your ceiling tests positive, you should have a professional licensed in asbestos abatement to remove the texture from the ceiling, or you could ask them to cover the entire ceiling with paneling, hang drywall ceiling or plaster a ceiling.

 2. Prepare for removal

 If your popcorn ceiling doesn’t contain asbestos you can prepare for removal, but take appropriate safety precautions.
 ‘It’s always best to wear a particulate mask during removal,’ says Jeremy Hume, president and CEO of Phoenix CR Pro.
 Wear goggles to protect your eyes, too.

 Get the room ready by removing all of the furniture, taking extra care of anything valuable or sentimental.
 Mask walls with painter’s plastic, and cover the floor with plastic sheeting.
 ‘It’s best not to use a cloth tarp to cover the floors as the cloth isn’t waterproof,’ says Jeremy.

 It is vital to turn off the electricity to the room, and open the room’s windows to ensure good ventilation.

 3. Gather your tools

 Fortunately, the project doesn’t require any special or particularly expensive tools.
 The essential popcorn ceiling removal tools include:

 - Drop cloths or plastic sheeting (plastic sheeting is considered a better option due to its waterproof nature)